 4: □ I strongly disagree

 5: □ I don’t know

-Interviewer: As you may know since 2013, olive farmers in Apulia region are facing the olive quick decline epidemic caused by Xylella fastidiosa.
-It deprives progressively the region from its distinctive landscape.
+Interviewer: As you may know, since 2013, olive farmers in the Apulia region have been facing the olive quick decline epidemic caused by Xylella fastidiosa.
+It progressively deprives the region of its distinctive landscape.